Jenna Dear: Career

+Dear joined Fleury in 2019, but left in 2021 due to problems with sexual harassment, misconduct and a toxic culture at the club.

+In July 2023, Dear returned to England, signing with Championship club Sunderland.

+On 31 July 2025, Dear was announced at Ipswich Town on a permanent transfer.

 International career

 Dear has represented England at under-15 level, captaining the side at the age on 14.
 She made the move up to under-19 level, where she made her debut against Sweden on 15 July 2014, and has since represented the under-20 team.